Projects

 ```bash

-php bootgly project show Sample_Project
+php bootgly project Demo/HTTP_Server_CLI show

 ```